This year at Baselworld, TAG Heuer debuted a Monza reissue, heavily inspired by the original 1976 Heuer model.

 To give a little background, Monza is a legendary race track known for being the fastest in racing, and the home of the Italian Formula One Grand Prix.

 The case has a black titanium coating and features a mixture of brushed and polished surfaces.
-Providing a contrast to the all black case and bezel are the crown and pump pushers which are in polished steel.
+Providing a contrast to the all-black case and bezel are the crown and pump pushers which are in polished steel.
 Like the dial, the crown also reads “Heuer.”
-The screw-on case back is engraved with “MONZA HEUER,” and the limited edition number.
+The screw-in case back is engraved with “MONZA HEUER,” and the limited edition number.

 A black sunray finished dial makes a perfect background.
 Vintage style beige-colored lume is utilized for the hour and minute hands, as well as the printed hour indices.
 Red and white accents highlight the sporty nature of the timepiece while making it easy to read the time, especially the chronograph functions.

 The watch is powered by caliber 17, a modern automatic chronograph movement that beats at 4Hz (28,800 vph), has 37 jewels, and a power reserve of 42-hours.
 Completing the sporty vintage racing look is a black full-grain leather strap with topstitching, and a black treated titanium clasp, engraved with the Heuer logo.
 Water resistance is rated down to 100 meters.
 (Ref.
 CR2080.FC6375) Retail is $5,200.

 Original 1976 Heuer Monza Chronograph

 TAG Heuer borrowed many design elements from the 40-year-old version of the Monza and combined them with modern features.
 It will likely appeal to those who appreciate the history of Heuer, specifically before it became TAG Heuer.
 Ultimately, I like the current direction they are going with these Heuer re-editions, including the Carrera from last year.
 And I cannot wait to see how the tentatively planned 2017 Autavia turns out (especially considering TAG Heuer says they will design this model based on consumer input).